-How can souls born in an atmosma), in evolution (Transmigration). and in the common origin of all beings and therefore in equal charity to all ?
+How can souls born in an atmosand therefore in equal charity to all ?

-When they join the Society they are in the state of all "believers :" they believe they believe ; but they do not feel, and so their "theosophy" is short-lived.
+When they join the Society they are believe they believe ; but they do not feel, and so their "theosophy" is short-lived.
 By degrees Olcott begins to look like a cunning yankee ; Blavatsky, like a vulgar adventuress ; and the members, like simple dupes.